 - Stick to consistency

 - Optimize your site's loading time

 - Ensure readability

-- Take into account reviews and feedback of users
+- Take your users' reviews and feedback into account

 - Create a visually appealing website